TheComputerCrasher/TADC-Kinger-Computer-Explained/README.md

 Explaining **everything** in Kinger's terminal in The Amazing Digital Circus: Episode 8.
 Spoiler-free for Episode 9, although there is a section on it at the end.

 Speculation is marked by [s].
 Connections to episode 9 are marked by [9-x] and will be expanded upon in the final section.

-As per the BAD 3-Clause license, you are free to do whatever with this text as long as you include the text of the LICENSE file.
-(Basically just make sure to credit me)
+As per the BSD 3-Clause license, you are free to do whatever with this text as long as you include the text of the LICENSE file.
+(Basically just make sure to credit me if you repost this.)

 ```# System: KingSolution 2.0 / Digital Circus Mainframe```